Welcome to Great Oaks Small School

 Our Mission is to:

-Whilst the Local Authority plays a lead role, Safeguarding children and protecting them from harm, the message we promote at Great Oaks is that it is everyone’s responsibility.
+Safeguarding children and protecting them from harm is everyone’s responsibility.
 No single person working with children can have a full picture of a child’s needs and circumstances and, if children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.

-Embracing Difference encompasses safeguarding, as we all appreciate the richness of difference that we have in our school community and in our surrounding towns.
-It is only by actively embracing difference that Great Oaks can create a community where diversity and inclusion are appreciated: we teach our students to be good citizens with a valued place in society.
+Embracing Difference encompasses safeguarding, as we all appreciate the richness of difference that we have in our school community and in our surrounding towns and villages.
+It is only by actively embracing difference that Great Oaks can create a community where diversity and inclusion are appreciated.

 It is once students feel safe and are able to embrace difference that they are ready to learn and reach their full potential.
 Our students’ potential is unlocked through the participation in the Institute for Neuro-Physiological Psychology’s (INPP’s) Neuro-Developmental movement programme: www.inpp.org.uk